 The Artist Alley staff is more than willing to address any concerns or questions you have before and during the registration period and will be available for the majority of the weekend.

 All artists/groups wishing to register for an Artist Alley table must first submit the Artist Alley Application to the Coordinator by filling in the form below.
-Please be as thorough as possible as this is your one chance to really impress.
+Please be as thorough as possible, as improperly filled out forms may be rejected.

 Examples of artwork do NOT have to encompass everything you are bringing, but must be an accurate representation of what you may sell during the weekend.